 Firemen compete Saturday

 AS THE PARADE MARSHALS, Bob and Neoma Tacha (above) rode on the back of one of the fire trucks during the Jennings Firemen's FunDay parade Saturday.
 Firemen Matt Farr of the Oberlin department (right) and Dan Mayberry of Jennings took second place in the barrel competition.
 For results from the day, see Page 7A.

 Herald staff photos by Kimberly Davis

-Kolaches baked by the dozens

-(Continued from Page 1A) of dough were made around 7 a.m., this," she said.
-7 a.m. was ready to roll out and cut this year. into small circles.

-"It takes a lot of teamwork to do to make the treats.
+Kolaches baked by the dozens of dough were made around 7 a.m., this," she said.
+7 a.m. was ready to roll out and cut this year. filled, bake for about 15 minutes and then the butter is melted on "It takes a lot of teamwork to do to make the treats.